Supernova4422/Light-Show-Toolkit-/README.md

 * The first line is the IP Address (e.g: 10.0.0.65)
 * The second line is the PORT (e.g: 8899)
 * The third line is UDP or TCP (Protocol to use)

+## Currently Supports:
+### Currently Supported Light-Systems:
+* Milight

+### Currently supported File-Formats for light-shows
+* .LS (Lightshow file format)
+### Currently supported Operating systems
+* Windows

+### Currently support audio file formats
+* Windows: .Wav

+## LightShow file format
+The lightshow file format is a unique file format used by this program, "Example.ls" outlines the syntax and functionality of the format